It’s almost summer! Avoid whines of “I’m bored” with my 2025 updated Free or Cheap Things to Do with Kids This Summer!

 - Pile the kids in the car and head to a drive-in movie theater … both safe and socially distant!

 - Borrow or rent a projector, drape a sheet on the back of your house, and have a movie night under the stars.
+There are even inflatable outdoor screens now!

 - Learn how to knit.